ErdanC/Tooth-and-alveolar-bone-segmentation-from-CBCT/README.md

 ### Citation

-If the code is useful for your research, please consider citing:
+If the code or data is useful for your research, please consider citing:

     @inproceedings{cui2019toothnet,
          title={ToothNet: automatic tooth instance segmentation and identification from cone beam CT images},